-EDUC 4443 Classroom and Behavior Management\a ELED 4803 Methods of Instruction for Elem Teachers\b to be taken concurrently:
+EDUC 4443 Classroom and Behavior Management\a ELED 4803 Education Professional Capstone\b to be taken concurrently:

 EDUC 4000 Pre-Student Teaching Field Experiences\b EDUC 4919 Teaching Experiences in Major Program\b

 Teacher candidates in the teacher education program at Southeastern are required to develop an electronic assessment portfolio documenting their growth and professional progress throughout their professional and specialization education program.
 The portfolio process begins when a candidate enrolls in the first teacher education course.
 Portfolios are completed using Chalk and Wire software.